From a Single iOS App to a Multi-Product Education Platform Driving 12× Revenue Growth

-Product Design Product Strategy UX Research Prototyping Mobile Web Ed Tech Startup
+Product Design Product Strategy UX Research Mobile Web Ed Tech Startup AI

-QUICK READ ➤ For over 10 years as the sole product designer at TestMax — a legal exam prep platform serving 500,000+ students worldwide — I led end-to-end design across mobile, web, and live instruction, helping grow the company 12× and establishing it as the category leader.
+QUICK READ ➤ For over 10 years as the sole product designer at TestMax, a legal test prep platform for the LSAT and bar exam, I led end-to-end design across mobile, web, and live instruction, helping grow the company 12× and establishing it as the category leader.
+I shaped product strategy directly with the founders and engineering lead, mentored junior designers, and coordinated cross-functionally with engineering, marketing, and growth.

 KPI Highlights